Symbolic Landscapes

 Conversión de Saulo (c.
 1690) by Luca di Tommè.
 Seattle Art Museum, August 2014, Source: Miguel Hermoso Cuesta (Wikimedia Commons)

-Saint Paul was literally on the road to Damascus when he saw the error of his ways, yet the phrase the road to Damascus is now often used in a metaphoric sense to mean a momentous change of course.
+Saint Paul was on the road to Damascus when he was literally and figuratively illuminated, yet the phrase the road to Damascus is now often used in a metaphoric sense to mean a momentous change of course.

-I imagine Russia holding the reins of a britska, spurring it on to the destruction of Mariupol, Maryinka, Soledar, Bakhmut, etc. Will Russia recognize the atrocity and pull up the reins?
-Will it change its intentions on the road to Kiev?
+I imagine Russia holding the reins of a britska, spurring it on to the destruction of Mariupol, Maryinka, Soledar, and Bakhmut.
+Will Russia recognize that it’s become the persecutor and pull up the reins?
+Will it change direction on the road to Kiev?

 I ask much the same question about the US at the moment.
 As of today — April 9, 2025 — many people around the world are hoping that Trump will change his course, will see the light on the road to Damascus.
 In the last couple of months his government has rounded up immigrants, gutted national institutions, and alienated its friends.
 For several months Trump went on and on about Canada as the 51st state.
 He still hasn’t ruled out using force to take over Greenland and the Panama Canal.
-Trump has also threatened, and then imposed, enormous tariffs on close US allies — Canada, Mexico, Europe, etc.
+He’s also threatened, and then imposed, enormous tariffs on his closest US allies — Canada, Mexico, Europe, Japan, Australia, etc.

 More worrying from a global point of view, Trump cozies up to Russia, blames Ukraine for being invaded, puts tariffs on Ukraine but not Russia, and seems more interested in a rare earth mineral deal than a just peace.

 The rest of us wonder how far this madness will go.
-The US is on a course of bullying we haven’t seen since Iraq and Vietnam.
+The US is on a course of bullying we haven’t seen since Vietnam or Iraq.
 To put it metaphorically, many are hoping that Trump will have a change of heart on the road to Damascus.

 🚥